arthurjoecodes/hate/README.md

 # hate
-this is a website about the things I hate
+This website looks into the different things I dislike.
+- There's a few things that I'll add but for now this is a WIP